outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 root@tux ~ # docker network inspect mynet
 ```

+Use the `--net` or `--network` option.
+To the 'host' networking driver, just pass `--net host` option to *docker run*.

-# Build Dockerfile
+# Build Image by Dockerfile

 From *commit* example above, we can create new image layer but many negligible commands like *ls*, *pwd*, etc. are recourded as well.

-Similar to Makefile, Docker uses Dockerfile to define image with specified *instruction*s like *FROM*, *COPY* etc. Each instruction defines a layer.
+Similar to Makefile, Docker uses Dockerfile to define image with specified *instruction*s like FROM, COPY, RUN etc. Each instruction defines a layer.
 In order to minimize image number of layers and maintain clear logics, we can merge instructions.

 In this section, we use Dockerfile to create image *nginx:v2*.